TheReal01053/powershell/README.md

 #### Description
 <p>
-	This is just an accumulation of useful scripts, and fixes I have developed; in PowerShell.
+	This is just an accumulation of useful scripts, and fixes I have developed in PowerShell.
 </p>